BIMI training: why and how to deploy BIMI?

 The logo is not visible in the user's inbox, but only when the email is opened.
 No checkmark visible when email is opened.

-What are the eligibility requirements for BIMI?
+What are the steps involved in deploying BIMI?

-1. Register your brand and logo
+• Option: Register your brand and logo

 Digicert and Entrustthe only bodies currently able to issue a VMC trademark certificate, have published on their respective websites the (evolving) list of all approved trademark registration bodies.